-Individuals and consumer advocacy groups are often warning about certain food additives, saying they're unsafe and should be avoided.
+Food additives are often perceived to be unsafe and to be avoided.
 On the flipside, the food manufacturing industry and regulators say there are good reasons to use additives – to prevent food poisoning or extend a food's storage life, for example.

-Additives and processed food go together — you rarely get one without the other.
 The more highly processed foods you eat, the more additives you'll eat too.
-So the easiest way to avoid them is to eat mainly fresh and only lightly processed foods (such as canned tomatoes and frozen vegetables).
-But you can't easily avoid eating additives altogether - even packaged bread often has several.
-And a small number of dietary additives usually isn't a problem for most people.
+So the easiest way to avoid them is to eat mainly fresh and only lightly processed foods, such as canned tomatoes and frozen vegetables.

 The additives in question are from the following key categories:

-- Colours (code numbers in the 100 range) that add or restore colour to foods.
+- Colours (code numbers in the 100 range), which add or restore colour to foods.

-- Preservatives (200 range) that help protect against food deterioration caused by micro-organisms.
+- Preservatives (200 range), which help protect against food deterioration caused by micro-organisms.

-- Antioxidants (300 range) that slow or prevent the oxidative deterioration of foods, such as when fats and oils go rancid.
+- Antioxidants (300 range), which slow or prevent the oxidative deterioration of foods, such as when fats and oils go rancid.

-- Artificial sweeteners (including intense sweeteners in the 900 range, and bulk sweeteners such as sorbitol, 420) impart a sweet taste for fewer kilojoules than sugar.
+- Artificial sweeteners (including intense sweeteners in the 900 range and bulk sweeteners such as sorbitol, 420), which create a sweet taste for fewer kilojoules than sugar.

-- Flavour enhancers (mainly in the 600 range) that improve the flavour and/or aroma of food.
+- Flavour enhancers (mainly in the 600 range), which improve the flavour and/or aroma of food.

 Other key additives

-- Emulsifiers (mostly in the 400 range) help prevent oil and water mixtures (in mayonnaise, for example) from separating.
+- Emulsifiers (mostly in the 400 range), which help stop oil and water mixtures from separating (in mayonnaise, for example).

-- Stabilisers (mostly in the 400 range) maintain the uniform dispersal of substances in a foods like ice cream.
+- Stabilisers (mostly in the 400 range), which maintain the even dispersal of substances in foods such as ice cream.

-- Thickeners (including vegetable gums, which have code numbers mostly in the 400 range, and modified starches, with code numbers in the 1000 range) increase the viscosity of foods like thickened cream to a desired consistency.
+Thickeners (including vegetable gums, which have code numbers mostly in the 400 range, and modified starches, which have code numbers in the 1000 range), which are used for foods such as thickened cream.

 Colours and hyperactivity